Notification of concentration to the President of the Office of Competition and Consumer Protection

 - Temporary acquisition or taking up of shares in another undertaking in order to secure debts (provided that share rights are not exercised during such time, except for rights enabling sale of the shares)

-- A concentration occurring within a bankruptcy proceeding (except where the undertaking intending to acquire control is a competitor or belongs to a capital group that includes competitors of the target).
+- A concentration occurring within a bankruptcy proceeding (except where the undertaking intending to acquire control or acquiring a portion of the assets) is a competitor or belongs to a capital group that includes competitors of the enterprise which is being acquired or whose assets are being acquired.

-The parties to a transaction that is subject to the notification procedure must refrain from carrying out the transaction until issuance of a decision by the President of UOKiK, or until the deadline for a ruling on the matter (i.e. two months plus any extra time the authority provides for submission of additional information or documents).
+The parties to a transaction that is subject to the notification procedure must refrain from carrying out the transaction until issuance of a decision by the president of UOKiK, or until the deadline for a ruling on the matter (i.e. five months plus any extra time the authority provides for submission of additional information or documents).

-As part of the proceeding leading up to issuance of a decision permitting the concentration, the President of UOKiK will examine whether the concentration will significantly limit competition on the market.
+As part of the proceeding leading up to issuance of a decision permitting the concentration, the president of UOKiK will examine whether the concentration will significantly limit competition on the market.
+In cases where it is found that there is a reasonable probability of a significant limitation of market competition if the concentration is carried out, the president of UOKiK will present reservations with respect to the transaction to the undertaking(s) participating in the concentration.
+The reservations must be justified, and the undertaking(s) may respond to the reservations asserted within the established time.
 The authority may issue a decision prohibiting the concentration only if the concentration would significantly limit competition, meaning more specifically the creation or strengthening of a dominant position on the market.
 If the planned transaction raises serious concerns under competition law, the authority may establish conditions that must be fulfilled by the parties in order to obtain consent to the concentration.

 Issues related to the interim period